Habitat Management Practices for Bobwhite Quail

 Whether managing for pine or hardwood, it is important to conduct forest stand improvement practices (such as a crop tree release) and to thin certain trees in the stand as early as possible, before trees reach market size.
 The timing for implementing a timber stand improvement practice depends on the tree species as well as on the quality of the site.
 Generally for quail, tree canopies (including the understory and midstory) should not cover more than 50 percent of the ground area.
 This allows for sunlight to penetrate the canopy, stimulating the growth of annual weeds and legumes.
 Refer to MU Extension publication G9415, Integrating Woodland and Wildlife Management Practices on Your Property for additional information.

 On the appropriate site, managing a forest stand for savannah-like conditions can potentially favor bobwhites.
 Basal area, or the total cross-sectional areas of wood in the stand, is expressed as square feet per acre.
-For bobwhite quail, thin timber to a basal area of 25 square feet less than a typical forestry thin.
+For bobwhite quail, thin timber to a basal area of 25 square feet, which is less than a typical forestry thin.
 Be sure to work with a forestry professional and seek additional advice prior to making management decisions.
 Clumps of mast-producing trees (such as white and red oaks) should be left during this thinning process.
 This crop tree release will favor the production of acorns and other mast.
-Refer to Job Sheets Woody Cover Control — Prairies/Glades/Savanna, PDF, and Glade, Prairie and Savanna Herbaceous Establishment, PDF, for additional information on managing your woodland for savannah-like conditions.

 The lack of available foods is not usually the most critical limiting factor for bobwhites, and establishing food plots may not be essential.
 However, food plots can provide important brood-rearing cover for bobwhites as well as a source of emergency foods during periods of extended snow cover.
 In forested areas with limited amounts of agricultural food crops available, a rotational food planting could be used to provide late winter food sources.
 For instance, plant a quarter-acre food plot every 15 to 20 acres to a row crop (such as corn, grain sorghum or soybeans) or lespedeza.
 Move the location of the plot each year to create a mosaic of small plots and annual weed patches.
 Refer to MU Extension guide G9493, Enhancing White-Tailed Deer Habitats on Your Property: Food Plots, which provides more detailed information on establishing food plots for use by a variety of wildlife species, including bobwhite quail.

 Landowners and managers can receive information and assistance for managing bobwhite quail on their property from several sources.
 Depending on your goals and objectives, this level of assistance can vary from surveys of habitat characteristics to preparation of wildlife management plans for your property.